kasun07/kasun07-lhl-Final-Project-Real_Estate_Insights/README.md

 Iterating on the dashboard design to ensure it was user-friendly, informative, and answered the key questions identified during the analysis.
 Deciding on which visualizations to include and how to layout the dashboard effectively.

+### Personal Challenges

+1. Understanding dataset.
+Without having correct domain knowledge of the dataset it’s difficult to come up with solution and make decisions.
+2. Difficult to understand some coulms and values.
+Providing more details would be helpful.
+3. Technical Barriers - Some technical concepts are unfamiliar, and new techniques are frequently introduced.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>